satismeter/satismeter-ios/README.md

 Move to your project->Project Navigator window and Drag and Drop 'Examples/SDK' folder.
 Make sure that 'Copy items if needed' is checked.

 ![Screenshot](https://raw.githubusercontent.com/satismeter/satismeter-ios/master/Images/Copy.png)
-## Important

-In your project, move to Build Settings and update 'Other Linked Flags' property with the following string:
+*Important*: In your project, move to Build Settings and update 'Other Linked Flags' property with the following string:
 ![Screenshot](https://raw.githubusercontent.com/satismeter/satismeter-ios/master/Images/lib.png)

 Thats it!
 Look at the 'Identify user' section below so to know how to use our SDK.